Have you ever noticed a stench like the worst-smelling fart of your life?

 You should ensure that you allow your chinchilla a dust bath as often as possible.
 3 times a week is good.

-Ensuring you afford your chinchilla the ability to bathe in dust often enough can avoid fur issues or other illnesses and also help eliminate any chance of your producing any odor.
+Ensuring you afford your chinchilla the ability to bathe in dust often enough can avoid fur issues or other illnesses and also help eliminate any chance of your producing a smell.

 It’s just part of owning a chinchilla and the way chinchilla remains clean.

 Do Chinchillas Fart?

 Do Chinchillas Throw Poop?

 Yes, a chinchilla can and will throw poop.
 A chinchilla does not throw poop at their owners and is most known for discarding their poop by throwing it out of their cage on the floor around the cage.